Why is Scrum methodology choice of many IT companies?

 How is that possible through Scrum methodology?

 On the daily scrum meetings, sprint reviews and retrospective, you are welcome to present your insights.
-That include suggestions and opinions regarding development process and other applied functionalities.
+That include suggestions and opinions regarding the development process and other applied functionalities.

 That is how you’ll get a chance to discuss and upgrade something that you miss earlier from the product backlog.